 Webb is designed to look deeper into space to see the earliest stars and galaxies that formed in the Universe and to look deep into nearby dust clouds to study the formation of stars and planets.
-In order to do this, Webb will have a much larger primary mirror than Hubble (2.7 times larger in diameter, or about 6 times larger in area), giving it more light-gathering power.
-It also will have infrared instruments with longer wavelength coverage and greatly improved sensitivity than Hubble.
-Finally, Webb will operate much farther from Earth, maintaining its extremely cold operating temperature, stable pointing and higher observing efficiency than with the Earth-orbiting Hubble.
+In order to do this, Webb has a much larger primary mirror than Hubble (2.7 times larger in diameter, or about 6 times larger in area), giving it more light-gathering power.
+It also has infrared instruments with longer wavelength coverage and greatly improved sensitivity than Hubble.
+Finally, Webb operates much farther from Earth, maintaining its extremely cold operating temperature, stable pointing and higher observing efficiency than with the Earth-orbiting Hubble.
 Here is a feature that contrasts Webb with Hubble.

 - Ensuring that the angle between the Sun and the Webb Observatory during its flight to L2 does not cause overheating of sensitive portions of the Observatory